-After a review ends, review reports are shared, but the work it's yet done.
+After a review ends and the review reports are shared, this is only when the fun part starts.
 Here you will find out how to read, understand, find information, and make use of your review report.

 The report score legend